 Within this section, Google details that “Ambiguous queries without a clear user intent or dominant interpretation” cannot achieve a Fully Meets rating.

-The example given is the query [ADA], which could be either the American Diabetes Association, American Dental Association, or a programming language devised in 1980.
+The example given is the query [ADA], which could be either the American Diabetes Association, the American Dental Association, or a programming language devised in 1980.
 As there is no dominant interpretation of the internet or the query, no definitive answer can be given.

 Queries with Multiple Meanings